-A 2011 MSRG also went to Tyler Merkel.
+A 2011 MSRG went to Tyler Merkel.

 Tyler Merkel created infrastructure for his website, MidCentury Michigan and researched Alden Dow houses which were contributed to the NCMH archive on Dow.

 A 2012 MSRG supported Randall Mayes for research into Charlotte's A. G. Odell and J. N. Pease.
 Mayes is a policy analyst specializing economic development, nanotechnology, genomics, and synthetic biology; and author of The Cybernetics of Kenyan Running and Revolutions: Paving the Way for the Bioeconomy.
-Mayes has a Master’s degree from the Nicholas School of the Environment and Earth Sciences at Duke University.

 A 2013 MSRG supported Jill Ridky Blackburn, M. Ed, PhD in the hiring of interns to write a book on the history of Modernist-laden Coker Hills neighborhood in Chapel Hill.
-Jill is a resident and has served as the President of the Coker Hills Neighborhood Association.
+Jill is a town resident and has served as the President of the Coker Hills Neighborhood Association.